sungsoo-ahn/2025/_posts/2025-04-28-imagenet-flaws.md

 - In the **validation set**, 26 near-duplicate groups were found, involving 69 images in total.
 All duplicates in a groups had consistent labels, which helps maintain label reliability for model evaluation.
 - For the **cross-validation-training search**, we discovered that 269 images from the validation set matched 400 training images.

 We continued evaluating models with near duplicates removed.
 First, we removed all near duplicate groups in the validation set.
-Next, we removed validation images that appeared in the training set (referred to as near cross duplicates), then we removed both.
+Next, we removed validation images that appeared in the training set (referred to as near cross-duplicates), then we removed both.
 Lastly, we removed all exact duplicates and near duplicates from the validation set.
 As shown in **Table 5**, removing near duplicates had minimal impact on accuracy, as these images were mostly consistently assigned the same label within each duplicate group.

 | Model | Overall | × Val | × Cross | × Val+Cross | × All |
 | --- | --- | --- | --- | --- | --- |